angelleye/paypal-woocommerce/readme.txt

 = 1.4.6.4 - 09.xx.2017 =
 * Feature - Adds hooks necessary for multi-account setup extension plugin we are building. ([#876](https://github.com/angelleye/paypal-woocommerce/issues/876))
 * Tweak - Adjustments to ensure PayPal Express Checkout image on WC checkout page uses https:// when site is running on SSL. ([#878](https://github.com/angelleye/paypal-woocommerce/issues/878))
+* Tweak - Resolves conflicts with some themes using Express Checkout In Context. ([#882](https://github.com/angelleye/paypal-woocommerce/issues/882))
 * Fix - Resolves a PHP failure when loading a failed Braintree order in WooCommerce. ([#879](https://github.com/angelleye/paypal-woocommerce/issues/879))
 * Fix - Resolves a conflict with WPML compatibility in the WC thank you / order complete page. ([#875](https://github.com/angelleye/paypal-woocommerce/issues/875))